Welcome to Break Into Change.

 The environment is our lifeline, but we treat it like it is only here to serve us.
 The environment is us.
 We are one.
 Universal consciousness connects us all and when we hurt the environment, we hurt ourselves, we’re just not always conscious of that hurt until it is too late.

 I wanted to be a chef for a long time before going into nutritional and biochemical sciences and then naturopathy.
 This is still a huge passion of mine and my partner and we like to experiment with quick, easy, throw-it-together recipes that pack a punch nutritionally.
+Also visit the FOOD!
+Of Course tab for more recipes and pictures.

 This is the gold.
 These stories are mine, and I recognize that I have only experienced a small degree of growth through love and relationships.
 If you have a story you’d like to share, please see Guest Posts.